apify/apify-cli/README.md

 ## Basic usage

-The following steps describe basic usage of the CLI.
+The following examples show basic usage of the CLI.

-### 1) Create a new act
+### Create a new act from scratch

 First, let's create a new act called `hello-world`: